alabid/flylatex/README.md

 `cd` into the directory `flylatex`.
 Open the file `configs.js` with your favorite editor and edit the file to reflect your storage setup and your database setup.
 Use `configs.pdfs.path` to specify where you want to store your output pdfs in.
-Use `configs.includes.path` to specify what directory your TeX includes/packages are stored, for use during compilation of ALL LaTeX documents.

     var config = {
+        port: 3001
-        pdfs: {
+        , pdfs: {
-            // for example, path: "/Users/alabid/flylatex/blank"
+          // absolute path of where to store compiled pdfs
           // defaults to "pdfs" directory in "flylatex" repo
           path: ""
         }
-        , db: {
+        , db : {
+          // for example: mongodb://localhost/flydb3"
-            url: "mongodb://localhost/flydb"
+          url : "mongodb://localhost/flydb"
         }, docs: {
-            MAX_NUM_PER_USER : 20
+          // maximum number of documents per user MAX_NUM_PER_USER : 20
-        }, includes: {
-            // specify directory (absolute path) containing latex includes
-            // defaults to "texpackages" directory in "flylatex" repo
-            path: ""
         }
     };

 Then run the command `npm install -d` to install all the dependencies for the FlyLatex nodejs app.
 This should take only a few minutes.